Quantification of observed prior and likelihood information in parametric Bayesian modeling: Experiments Investigating the Relationship Between Predictive Accuracy and Prior Information

-Second, I use the prostate cancer regression dataset from the lasso2 R package with a continuous outcome of interest (log-cancer volume) and 8 predictors.
-There are 97 data points in this data set of which 75 are randomly chosen for training and the remaining are chosen for the test set.
-The model used is: \begin{itemize} \item $\beta \sim MVN(0,\sigma^2I)$ \item $Y_i|\beta,X_i \sim N([X_i^{T}\beta], 1)$, where $\beta \in \mathbb{R}^{8}$, $X_{i} \in \mathbb{R}^8$ are the background covariates for individual $i$ in the study, and $Y_i \in \mathbb{R}$ is the log-cancer volume for individual $i$. \item $Y_i$ are independent conditional on $\beta$. \end{itemize} For all $i \in 1...97$.
+The second experiment uses the prostate cancer regression dataset from the lasso2 R package \cite{lasso2}, which has a continuous outcome of interest (log-cancer volume) and 8 predictors.
+There are 97 data points in this data set, of which 75 are randomly chosen for training, and the remaining are chosen for the test set.
+The model used is: \begin{itemize} \item $\beta \sim MVN(0,\sigma^2I)$ \item $Y_i|\beta,X_i \sim N([X_i^{T}\beta], 1)$, where $\beta \in \mathbb{R}^{9}$, $X_{i} \in \mathbb{R}^9$ are the background covariates (and 1 for an offset term) for individual $i$ in the study, and $Y_i \in \mathbb{R}$ is the log-cancer volume for individual $i$. \item $Y_i$ are independent conditional on $\beta$. \end{itemize} For all $i \in 1...97$.

-I generate 100 samples of the posterior distribution of model coefficients and subsequently draw from the posterior predictive distribution of log-cancer volume for the test individuals in the study.
-The posterior predictive mean is taken as the final prediction, again justifiable from a decision theoretic standpoint using a squared error loss function, and I use mean square error as the measure of predictive accuracy.
-As in the previous experiment, to estimate the prior and likelihood information, I use the Monte Carlo algorithm from the first appendix.
-Note that the normalized likelihood is approximated as the posterior under the same prior with $\sigma^2 = 100$, much larger than the variances used in the experiment.
-I see a similar phenomenon in that predictive error is minimized for a small value of the prior information and grows as the prior information gets smaller and larger.
-However, I also note that for one of the design points, the prior information is estimated to be negative indicating Monte Carlo and/or numerical error.
+As in the previous experiment, 100 samples of the posterior distribution of model coefficients are drawn for the test individuals in the study.
+The posterior predictive mean is taken as the final prediction, which is justifiable from a decision theoretic standpoint under a sum of squared error loss function, and mean square error (MSE) is adopted as the measure of predictive accuracy.
+The Monte Carlo method from the first appendix is applied to estimate prior and likelihood information.
+The normalized likelihood is approximated as the posterior under the same prior with $\sigma^2 = 100$.
+A similar phenomenon is exhibited in that predictive error is minimized for a small value of the prior information.
+However, some of the estimates of prior information end up negative, and since the KL-divergence is non-negative, 0 is a better estimate for these cases.

-The Tables below delineate the results of these experiments, followed by plots which show test classification error as a function of estimated prior information.
-In either case test classification error is smallest for a small value of prior information.
-While follow up studies and more repetitions are needed, this suggests that tuning hyperparameters to allow for small prior information may be a reasonable guiding principle to build a Bayesian model for the purposes of prediction.
-This may be useful particularly if one would like to use all available data for the purposes of fitting a Bayesian model as opposed to splitting it up for training, validation, and testing.
+The tables below delineate the results of these experiments.
+In either case, test error is smallest for a small value of prior information.
+While follow up studies and more repetitions are needed, this suggests that tuning hyper-parameters to allow for small prior information is a reasonable way to construct a Bayesian model that has good predictive performance.
+This could be useful if one would like to use an entire data set for the purpose of fitting a Bayesian model, as opposed to splitting it up for training, validation, and testing.